-Tell us a little about The Actors Workshop then?
+Tell us a little about The Actors Workshop!

 The Actors Workshop is a training facility for anybody interested in learning the skills to become an actor, whether it be for a hobby or a professional career.
 We've got over 100 members who attend weekly classes and we also facilitate actors getting opportunities to do professional and non-professional acting jobs as well.
 We have several members who have gone off to do work on stage and screen professionally, We have a member who's in Hollyoaks another one in Doctors and somebody’s joining us that's currently in Coronation Street.

-We also support young or older actors who are going to audition for drama school, so making sure they're well prepared for that.
-As we grow and evolve, we're also producing our work as well as we’re in our 10th year now of running The Actor’s Workshop, we're looking at ways in which we can produce and develop work, which would be a vehicle for inexperienced actors to get their first production as by being part of an actor's workshop production.
+We also support younger or older actors who are going to audition for drama school, so making sure they're well prepared for that.
+As we grow and evolve, we're also producing our work as well as we’re in our 10th year now of running The Actor’s Workshop, we're looking at ways in which we can produce and develop work, which would be a vehicle for inexperienced actors to get their first production as by being part of an Actor's Workshop production.

 What productions have you serviced, are they local or national - or even further afield?

 We’ve serviced lots of productions and we’ve helped cast tons of stuff locally and most recently we've been working with the team that are developing the new films for the Nottingham Castle relaunch: we had about 25 who are acting or in character as sort of rebels or reformers and various people going back through to the English Civil War.
 This was interactive content, which has been shown at the new castle museum.